 Note: Please plan on attending both days for the entire time (8:30 – 4:30 local time).

 Michael Vizdos is an agile consultant and practitioner who works with software development teams to help move from waterfall to more iterative and incremental techniques.
 He is a Certified Scrum Trainer and has worked with Ken Schwaber and many other Certified Scrum Trainers in the past.
-He has been in the industry and worked internationally for over twenty years.
+He has been in the industry and worked internationally for almost twenty five years.
 Michael has written a book about Enterprise Project issues, and speaks internationally at conferences on a regular basis.
 He is the founder and creator of www.implementingscrum.com.

 How to enroll